-This information circular is furnished in connection with the solicitation of proxies by the management of Nevada Exploration Inc. (the "Corporation") for use at the annual general and special meeting of the shareholders of the Corporation to be held at Suite 1500 - 701 West Georgia Street, Vancouver, British Columbia, on Tuesday January 24, 2023 at 10:00 a.m.
+This information circular is furnished in connection with the solicitation of proxies by the management of Nevada Exploration Inc. (the "Corporation") for use at the annual general meeting of the shareholders of the Corporation to be held at Suite 1480 - 885 West Georgia Street, Vancouver, British Columbia, on Thursday April 11, 2024 at 10:00 a.m.
 (Vancouver time), or at any adjournments thereof, (the "Meeting") for the purposes set forth in the accompanying notice of meeting.